trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 13, 2020 LT 386 \[Medium\] Longest Substring with At Most K Distinct Characters
+---
+> **Question:** Given a string, find the longest substring that contains at most k unique characters.
+For example, given `"abcbbbbcccbdddadacb"`, the longest substring that contains 2 unique character is `"bcbbbbcccb"`.

 ### Jan 12, 2020 LC 438 \[Medium\] Anagrams in a String
 ---
 > **Question:** Given 2 strings s and t, find and return all indexes in string s where t is an anagram.